 You can find a list of all the advent calendar activities at the end of this post that’s ready to be printed so make sure you check it out.

 Want more ideas?
-My kids love getting in the mood for Christmas too so I’ve also shared a printable list for a month of Christmas activities, as well as a free printable advent calendar to color with a drawing for each day and some free printable gift tags to color so they can help get gifts ready.
+My kids love getting in the mood for Christmas too so I’ve also shared a free printable Christmas countdown with a drawing to color for each day and some free printable gift tags to color so they can help get gifts ready.

 40+ Advent Calendar Activities for Kids